ccorcoles/parachute/raw_translations/SPA The Parachute Message.md

 ### Those clever folks at JPL like to hide secret messages in their missions.
 The last time they sent a rover to Mars, the tracks on the Curiosity rover spelled out “JPL” in Morse code.

-#### A quienes trabajan en el JPL les gusta ocultar mensajes secretos en su Misiones.
+#### A quienes trabajan en el JPL les gusta ocultar mensajes secretos en su misiones.
 La última vez que enviaron un rover a Marte, las huellas del rover Curiosity dejaban escrito "JPL" en código Morse.

 .